 The food and the setting are reason enough to plan a meal at Mully’s, but the live music puts it over the top.
 Kurt Johnson, who spent 10 years playing for Bon Jovi, performs crowd favorites Wednesday through Sunday evenings and gospel and jazz numbers on Sunday mornings.
-I can guarantee he’ll be happy to play “your song” when you visit.
+I can guarantee he’ll be happy to play “your song” when you visit and their music hall.

 2220 Highway 17, Sautee-Nacoochee, GA // (706) 878-3830

 Bernie’s daughter, Monda Dodge, is the chef.
 She received her training at the Culinary Institute of America in New York and has 30 years of knowledge in food preparation.
-Monda’s “right arm” is Lindsey Bryant, who also brings impeccable skill and experience to Bernie’s.
+Monda’s “right arm” is Lindsey Bryant, who also brings impeccable skill and experience to Bernie’s restaurant.

 The building was formerly known as the Crumley Residence built in 1920.
 It has been in Bernie’s capable hands since 1989.
 A special plus is its view of the Nacoochee Valley and Sal Mountain.

-The staff sets the tables every day with linens, sterling silver, fresh flowers, and whimsical salt and pepper shakers.
-The kitchen philosophy is: “Start with fresh ingredients and let the food speak for itself.”
-Lunch features a daily quiche, homemade soups, fresh-baked bread, sandwiches, salads and chef creations.
+The friendly staff sets the tables every day with linens, sterling silver, fresh flowers, and whimsical salt and pepper shakers.
+The kitchen philosophy is: “Start with the freshest ingredients and let the food speak for itself.”
+Lunch features a daily quiche, homemade soups, fresh-baked bread, sandwiches, salads, and chef creations.